phanlethanh/springboot-jwt-template/README.md

 * Lombok plugin

 ### Setup instruction
-Required: Java JDK and PostgreSQL server in localhost
+Required: Java JDK 1.8 and PostgreSQL 10 server in localhost

-1. Execute scripts in *db* folder in PostgreSQL to create sample database
+1. Execute scripts of *db* folder in PostgreSQL to create sample database
 2. To run application in IDE: `SpringbootJwtApplication.java`
 3. To run application by maven: `mvn springboot:run`
-4. To build JAR package, run: `mvn clean package`
+4. To build JAR package: `mvn clean package`

 ### Obtain JWT token
 ```